PMSF OPERATIONS STAFF

 Director of Communications

 Most of Amanda’s career was in people leadership and operations until she took some time to become a full-time caregiver for her daughter, Hudson, who was diagnosed with Phelan-McDermid syndrome at the age of 2, and her son, Sullivan.
 Amanda and her husband, Bill together navigate the challenges of raising a family.
-At PMSF, she serve on the Development Committee and hold the role of Science & Research Project Manager.
+At PMSF, she serve on the Development Committee and hold the role of Director of Communications.
 Amanda’s family currently resides in Santa Clarita, CA, and she’s dedicated to making a meaningful impact in the lives of those affected by Phelan-McDermid syndrome.

 Carla D’Imperio